 Head Coach - Mitch Charlens

-Now in his 11th season, Coach Charlens has created a winning basketball program at San Diego City College.
-In June of 2004, Charlens took over a program without a gym of its own, no players, and coming off a seven-win season the previous year.
+Now in his 13th season, Coach Charlens has created a winning basketball program at San Diego City College.
+In June of 2004, Charlens took over a program without a gym of its own, no returning players, and coming off a seven-win season the previous year.

 With a month and a half to field a team, Charlens built a foundation instilling pride, respect, accountability, solid work ethic, and honor into each member of his program.
 In Charlens' first year, the Knights finished with an 18-10 overall record (10-0 at home) and a 12-2 conference record which earned them the 2004-05 Pacific Coast Conference Championship.
 The team also advanced to postseason play where they went on to reach the second round of the state playoffs.
 In addition, the team's success brought upon three All-Conference Player selections and a Coach of the Year for All Sports award in the Pacific Coast Conference for Coach Charlens.